philippe-dpz/EEG_proj_repo/README.md

 ## Project Organization

-    ├── LICENSE
-├── README.md          <- The top-level README for developers using this project.
+├── LICENSE ├── README.md <- The top-level README for developers using this project. ├── notebooks
-├── notebooks
-│   ├── preprocessing_propre.ipynb
-│   └── vis_propre.ipynb
-│
-├── models             <- Trained and serialized models, model predictions, or model summaries │   ├── all_model.ipynb
-│   ├── nf_model_2.ipynb
-│   └── screening_model_2.ipynb
-│
-├── reports            <- The reports that you'll make during this project as PDF │   ├── report.pdf
-│   └── references.pdf
+│ ├── preprocessing_propre.ipynb │ └── vis_propre.ipynb │ ├── models <- Trained and serialized models, model predictions, or model summaries │ ├── all_model.ipynb │ ├── nf_model_2.ipynb │ └── screening_model_2.ipynb │ ├── reports <- The reports that you'll make during this project as PDF │ ├── report.pdf │ └── references.pdf │ ├── requirements.txt <- The requirements file for reproducing the analysis environment, │ e.g., generated with pip freeze > requirements.txt
-│
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
-│

 --------